Mariners vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jarred Kelenic and the Seattle Mariners will look to get to Austin Gomber when he takes the mound for the Colorado Rockies on Friday at 10:10 PM ET, in the first game of a three-game series at T-Mobile Park.
+George Kirby will start for the Seattle Mariners on Saturday at T-Mobile Park against Yonathan Daza and the Colorado Rockies.
+First pitch is at 9:40 PM ET in this second game of a three-game series.

-The Rockies have been listed as +140 moneyline underdogs for this matchup with the Mariners (-165).
-The over/under is 8.5 runs for the contest.
+The Rockies are listed as +200 moneyline underdogs in this matchup with the favored Mariners (-250).
+The over/under is 8 runs for this matchup.

 Rep your team with officially licensed Marinersgear!
 Head to Fanatics to find jerseys, shirts, and much more.